World Water Day

 Workshops

-World Water Day programming at the Aga Khan Museum is presented in partnership with York University and the UNITAR Global Water Academy.
+World Water Day programming at the Aga Khan Museum is presented in partnership with the Global Water Academy at York University.

-The UNITAR Global Water Academy, with York University as Academic Lead, advances research, training, and knowledge sharing on water sustainability.
+The Global Water Academy, at York University, advances research, training, and knowledge sharing on water sustainability.
 Through this partnership, the Aga Khan Museum and York University support greater public awareness of water systems, environmental stewardship, and the importance of protecting freshwater resources.

 World Water Day programming is presented in partnership with